projectManager22/AraABSAMD/README.md

 ### Code
 All code in the `code/` directory is licensed under the **MIT License**.
 See the [LICENSE-CODE](LICENSE-CODE) file for details.

+🤝 Contributing
+Contributions to improve the dataset or code are welcome!
+Please open an issue or submit a pull request.

+📬 Contact
+For questions or collaboration, please contact:

+Youssef Lachhab: youssef.lachhab.2020@gmail.com

+Elhoussaine Ziyati: ziyati@gmail.com

+🙏 Acknowledgements
+We thank the annotators for their valuable contributions.